 Graduates also contribute to program and policy development and analysis for employers such as the Northwest Regional Educational Laboratory, Providence Hospital Medical Center, Oregon Social Learning Center, and divisions of state government such as Oregon Adult and Family Services and Oregon Senior and Disabled Services.

-Research is interdisciplinary with signature themes in (a) transitions across the life course, (b) risk & resilience across the life span, & (c) developmental & family research methods.
+Research is interdisciplinary with signature themes in (a) transitions across the life course, (b) risk and resilience across the life span and (c) developmental and family research methods.

-Research emphases in child development, adult development & aging, families, rural communities, & cross-national comparisons.
+Research emphases in child development, adult development and aging, families, rural communities and cross-national comparisons.

-Involvement in federally funded research as well as community & policy initiatives provides opportunities for students to develop and apply new knowledge.
+Involvement in federally funded research as well as community and policy initiatives provides opportunities for students to develop and apply new knowledge.